Acute Kidney Injury: Inpatient Management and Treatment

 Conclusion

 An acute kidney injury is a common condition that can produce lasting effects for a patient.
 Acute kidney injuries can make managing other conditions more difficult.
-Diagnosing an AKI should include a history and physical, kidney function tests, as well as clinical symptoms.
+Diagnosing an AKI should include a history of physical and kidney function tests and clinical symptoms.

-Early recognition of acute kidney injuries can prevent long term damage.
-As healthcare providers it is important to identify the signs and symptoms of acute kidney injuries to provide early interventions for our patients.
+Early recognition of acute kidney injury can prevent long-term damage.
+As healthcare providers, it is essential to identify the signs and symptoms of acute kidney injury to provide early interventions for our patients.

 References + Disclaimer